Please ensure Javascript is enabled for purposes of website accessibility

 In this conversation, recorded whilst in lockdown in London, Dr Azzam and I discussed his approach to creating the charter and the master plan for the region's development.
 The challenges of making the site accessible for visitors without damaging the unique ecosystem, and how he personally is inspired by the land, the people, the traditions, culture, natural history, and the profound spiritual peace that he finds in AlUla.

-Interviewer: Dr Khaled Azzam, thank you very much for joining us today.
+Dr Khaled Azzam, thank you very much for joining us today.

 Thank you for having me.